ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

   clients real identifier

-In each room, the `user_pseudonym` of a client MUST be the same across all clients of a user and it MUST be the same as the user's entry in the participant list.
+In any given room, the `user_pseudonym` of a client MUST be the same across all clients of a user and it MUST be the same as the user's entry in the participant list.